 In my opinion, Scarborough Bluffs is one of Toronto’s most underrated attraction.
 With beautiful white cliffs bordering Lake Ontario and a wide sandy beach to boot, this place should ideally be a tourist favorite.
-Surprisingly, many newcomers and tourists to Toronto don’t even know that such a beautiful place exists in Toronto East.
+Surprisingly, many newcomers to Toronto don’t even know that such a beautiful place exists in Toronto East.
 Therefore, I have put together this guide of 10 things you can do in Scarborough Bluffs and how to get there.
 I hope you enjoy discovering why this place is a local favorite and one of Toronto’s best kept secret.

 Click through to relevant section